 Next, we watched as our Adventure Dad tried his hand at a few different water sports.
-First, slalom ski, then the wake board and finally wake surfing.
+First, slalom ski, then the wake board, complete with all of the wake board gear, and finally wake surfing.
 We made him do it first since I wasn’t sure cold the water was.

 The only drawback at Bear Lake is that it’s a mountain lake and is as such is fairly cold.
 But…if you wait until August, the lake is a reasonable temperature.

 He discovered the water was fine and did BEST at wake surfing.